Ma'a Nonu

-Ma'a Allan Nonu MNZM (/ˈmɑːʔɑː ˈnɒnuː/; born 21 May 1982) is a professional rugby union player from New Zealand who currently plays for the San Diego Legion in Major League Rugby (MLR).
-He plays in the inside centre, but can also cover outside centre and wing.
+Ma'a Allan Nonu MNZM (/ˈmɑːʔɑː ˈnɒnuː/; born 21 May 1982) is a professional rugby union player from New Zealand who currently plays for Toulon in the Top 14.
+He plays as an inside centre, but can also cover outside centre and wing.

-He was a key member of the All Blacks' 2011 and 2015 Rugby World Cup winning teams, becoming one of only 21 players who have won the Rugby World Cup on multiple occasions.
+He was a key member of the All Blacks' 2011 and 2015 Rugby World Cup winning teams, becoming one of only 44 players who have won the Rugby World Cup on multiple occasions.

 He is regarded as one of the greatest centres to ever play the game of rugby union.

+He currently holds the record for both the oldest appearance maker and try scorer in Top 14 history.

 Career

 Early career

 Nonu attended Strathmore Park Primary School in Wellington, then attended Rongotai College in Wellington.
 At club level, he represented Oriental Rongotai in the Wellington competition.
 He played for the Wellington Secondary Schools team in 1999–2000, and the Wellington Under 19s team in 2001.
 He also played rugby league as a youngster.